Graph minors, Ehrhart theory, and a monotonicity property: Abstract

 \section{Abstract}

 We study the extended root polytope associated to a directed graph.
-We show that under the operations of deletion and contraction of an edge of the digraph, none of the coefficients of the $h^*$-polynomial of its associated lattice polytope will increase.
+We show that under the operations of deletion and contraction of an edge of the graph, none of the coefficients of the $h^*$-polynomial of the associated extended root polytope increase.
+We examine cases when the $h^*$-polynomial does not change, for instance when contracting the edges of a minimal directed join in a digraph whose lattice polytope has the Gorenstein property.